AdobeDocs/campaign-classic.en/help/reporting/using/creating-a-table.md

    This step is mandatory if you want to recover the fields in the source table later and insert them into the cells of the table.

 1. Creating the table and its content.
 1. Display the finalized report in the **[!UICONTROL Preview]** tab.
 You can then publish the report and export it into a different format if necessary.
-For more on this, refer to [Exporting a report](../../reporting/using/actions-on-reports.md#exporting-a-report).
+For more on this, refer to [Export a report](../../reporting/using/actions-on-reports.md#exporting-a-report).

 ### Add lines and columns {#adding-lines-and-columns}